Mr Kim Garcia, Trustee and Chair of Hampton Gardens Local Governing Body

 Sharon Gilligan took up the post of Deputy Head of School in September 2018.
 Sharon has worked in Peterborough for over twenty years.
 Previously Sharon worked as an Assistant Headteacher in a local school, supporting students to achieve the best possible outcomes.
 In her current role, Sharon has overall responsibility for students’ welfare and wellbeing.

-Miss Sophie Mead – Staff Governor/Head of PE & EVC
+Mrs Sophie Park – Teaching Staff Governor/Head of PE & EVC

 Sophie joined Hampton Gardens when the school opened in September 2017.
 As head of PE her vision for the department is to instil high expectations and provide opportunities for all with a clear culture of; Positivity, Participation and Performance for those wishing to achieve excellence.
 This is her ninth year teaching and third school.
 She has undertaken a number of different roles so far in her career including: Head of Dance, Teacher of PE, trip leader, teaching and learning champion, intervention leader KS4, primary link for PE provision and NQT mentor.
 She is a great believer in providing the very highest standards for all students of all abilities whilst striving for excellence and believes working as team is paramount to a thriving school.